maxcaduff/Projet-MAC/README.md

 ### Purpose
 This bot implements the [majority judgement](https://en.wikipedia.org/wiki/Majority_judgment) (MJ), which is a still-not-perfect-but-better voting system than traditional "which is the best".
 MJ allows to rate each option with a grade from bad to excellent, and uses the median and some computations to choose the option best liked by most.

+### Specification

+* be able to create a poll, public or private, with a question and options to evaluate
+* be able to share the poll with a specific audience
+* be able to vote and change your vote
+* ability to obtain statistics on polls
+* be able to search public polls, or retrieve the most recent or popular

+### Constraints

+* a private poll can only be shared by the creator and visible only by the people to whom he shared it
+* everyone can vote once in a poll that is accessible to them

+### Choice of technologies

+__Mail client__: Telegram, which has a rich API for managing bots.

+__Database__: OrientDB, graph database, allowing you to easily manage the links between surveys, users and responses.

+__Server back end__: Express, which allows you to create a javascript server responding to requests.

 ### User interaction
 The bot is initiated with the command "/start".
 This registers the user in the database and allows to create and answer polls.